 - The physical- Given that remote working options are on the rise, many businesses possess devices that frequently exit the company’s physical premises.
 For digital data to remain secure, every smartphone, tablet, or laptop that belongs to the company needs to be secured at all times.
-That means educating employees to only use safe Wi-Fi connections (or ideally a VPN) and to refrain from sharing the device with family members or friends.
+That means educating employees to only use safe Wi-Fi connections or ideally a VPN service and to refrain from sharing the device with family members or friends.

 - The digital- At a minimum, every work device should be password-protected.
 Two-factor authentication is most appropriate.
 Educate employees about how to create strong passwords, and ensure that all passwords are frequently changed.
 Use lock screens on all devices when they aren’t in use.
 Utilize firewalls and spam filters on all devices.